spacecloud-io/space-docs/content/storage/database/subscriptions/live-query.md

 ## Prerequisites

-In order to use the realtime functionality (liveQuery) on any table/collection, you need to make sure that the following things are true:
+To use the realtime functionality (liveQuery) on any table/collection, you need to make sure that the following things are true:

 - The schema of the table/collection has some fields that uniquely identify each row (i.e. the table should have primary or unique fields).
 These fields should also be present in the `where` clause during update and delete mutations.
 - The particular table/collection has the realtime feature enabled.
 You can find and change this setting for each table/collection in the `Overview` tab of the `Database` section.